Newest iPhone SE is Apple's most affordable phone but doesn't feel cheap

-On Wednesday Apple announced a new version of the iPhone SE.
+Apple announced on Wednesday a second version of the iPhone SE.
 Rumored for months with different names, including iPhone 9 and SE 2, the budget phone essentially crams an iPhone 11 into an iPhone 8 body.
-We haven't seen it in person yet -- Apple didn't hold a traditional event due to the coronavirus pandemic and instead announced the new iPhone in a press release -- so we'll need to wait until we can review it before we can say whether it's a good phone or not.
+We haven't seen it in person yet -- Apple didn't hold a traditional event due to the coronavirus pandemic and instead announced the new iPhone in a press release -- so we'll need to wait until we can review it to determine whether it's a good phone.

-But based on what Apple showed off today, the new SE wisely follows the successful recipe for the original 2016 version, giving it a lot of promise.
+But based on what Apple showed off this week, the new SE wisely follows the successful recipe for the original 2016 version, giving it a lot of promise.

 The $399 iPhone SE is the most affordable Apple phone